7Block Labs

 Migration risks and how to de-risk them

-• Token surface area: if you venture beyond USDC, confirm ERC‑3009/2612 support and domain parameters (name/version) for EIP‑712 signing. (x402.gitbook.io)
+• Token surface area: If you're stepping outside the USDC bubble, make sure to double-check for ERC‑3009/2612 support and the domain parameters (like name/version) needed for EIP‑712 signing. (x402.gitbook.io)

 Bonus: agent and marketplace readiness